Logo

 The bottom line is that buying a freehold can be more straightforward than buying a leasehold, since you’re the only owner.
 The land (and the responsibility to keep it up) is all yours, but you also have full control of everything.

-Buying a leasehold can be beneficial for first-time buyers as they are often cheaper than freehold properties — just more sure to read the fine print before you put in an offer!
+Buying a leasehold can be beneficial for first-time buyers as they are often cheaper than freehold properties — Just be sure to read the fine print before you put in an offer!

 On average, our customers boost their budgets by £82,000